Estonia–Poland relations

-Estonia–Poland relations is the official relationship between Estonia and Poland.
-Both nations enjoy close and friendly relations, and are close allies.
-Both nations are members of NATO, the European Union, OECD, OSCE, Bucharest Nine, Three Seas Initiative, United Nations, Council of Europe, Council of the Baltic Sea States, HELCOM and World Trade Organization.
+Estonia–Poland relations are the bilateral relations between Estonia and Poland.
+Both nations are members of the EU, NATO, OECD, OSCE, Bucharest Nine, TSI, United Nations, COE, CBSS, HELCOM and WTO.

-The two countries became members of the European Union in 2004.
+The two countries became members of the EU in 2004.

 History

+Early history

-Estonia, then known as Livonia, was incorporated into the territory of Grand Duchy of Lithuania and later, the Polish–Lithuanian Commonwealth, which become Duchy of Livonia under Polish rule.
+Estonia, then part of Livonia, was incorporated into the territory of Grand Duchy of Lithuania and later, the Polish–Lithuanian Commonwealth, which become Duchy of Livonia under Polish rule.
 The Livonian War further secured Polish authority, having halted Russian attempt to conquer the region.
-Livonia didn't hold any significant position in the Commonwealth's history since it was divided between the Poles, Swedes and Danes; as for its remoteness outside tax incomes, and this would remain until both fell into the hand of the Russian Empire.
+Lajs (modern Laiuse, Estonia) was the seat of northernmost starostwo of Poland, whereas Dorpat (Tartu) and Parnawa (Pärnu) were the northernmost voivodeship capitals of Poland.
+Livonia did not hold any significant position in the Commonwealth's history since it was divided between the Poles, Swedes and Danes; as for its remoteness outside tax incomes, and this would remain until both fell into the hand of the Russian Empire.
+The still-used flag of Tartu, the second-largest city of Estonia, was granted to the city by Polish King Stephen Báthory in 1584.
+It closely resembles the flag of Poland.

 Under the Russian rule however, Livonia, and later Estonia, was seen to be the least oppressed under the rule of tsarist Russia and received a nominal level of autonomy, notably the rise of Orthodox Christianity; however, Congress Poland and later Russian Poland did not receive similar sympathy, and was under complete oppression led by the Russian Imperial government.
 Nonetheless, in 1905, unrests in Russia became widespread and it hit to Estonia and Poland.
 For the Estonians, their major opponent was not the Russians but the Germans at the time, but since the Germans were given privileges in Russia, anti-German unrest in Estonia aimed directly against tsarist authoritarian rule.
 For the Poles, the Russians and Germans were both common oppressors, also rose up against both.